ksmithHWR/FORTmod_public/README.md

 The purpose of the previous step is to demonstrate that the Fortran code is functional, but what we really want to see is how this works within Python.
 ##### Python Version of the Model
 Before we can run the Streeter-Phelps model in Python, we need to set up the [environment](https://conda.io/docs/user-guide/tasks/manage-environments.html).
 This will ensure that you use the correct version of all the packages that work in the background, including F2PY.
 Open a Terminal/Anaconda Prompt.
 Note. for Windows users, you need to open Anaconda Prompt, not Command Prompt.
 Navigate to the `../python`.
 In that directory are three `.yml` files, one for each operating system.
 Then follow these two steps:
- 1. Note the file name for your operating system, and type `conda env create -f OS filename` where 'OS filename' is replaced with the appropriate file name (e.g., `fm_win_environment.yml` for Windows).
+ 1. Note the file name for your operating system, and type `conda env create -f OSfilename` where 'OSfilename' is replaced with the appropriate file name (e.g., `fm_win_environment.yml` for Windows).
  2. Activate the environment you just created by typing either:
     - `conda activate fm_win` (for Windows)
     - `activate source fm_linux` (for Linux)